Apply Now

 Applicants are evaluated on the basis of the following criteria:

-Due to the high volume of applications for the limited number of seats in this program, priority will be given to applicants with strong academic performance.
-The best-qualified applicants will be reviewed for admission after the January 31, 2025, priority deadline.
+Due to the high volume of applications for the limited seats in this program, priority is given to applicants with the strongest academic performance.
+The best qualified applicants are reviewed for admission and invited to interview after the January 31, 2025 priority deadline.

 Requirements